AkiraBrand/AkiraBrand.github.io/index.md

 A communal guide to connect and educate those working legally in the Psychedelic space with people interested in using Psychadelics for therapeutic care and enhancing well-being.

 We are undergoing a massive redesign and rebuild of the Tripsitters website, and I'm lucky to be the development team lead.
 We're in a wonderful exploration phase right now, with an emphasis on leveraging the open web, leveraging incredible visual design, and encouraging and facilitating organic community involvement.

-If you have an interest in contributing to the project in any way, shape, or form, please do reach out to me at akira.brand@yahoo.com.
-Currently, this is a passion (ie non-paid) project for all of us, but depending on the future we may begin hiring for certain contract roles.

-We welcome new contributors from all spaces, not just tech.

 [Check out the current website](https://www.tripsitters.com)